Belonging to a team doubles employee engagement

 What if we shift the focus from corporate culture to team culture instead?

-Managers assume that teams will collaborate which other.
+Managers assume that internal teams will collaborate which each other.
 They fall into the collaboration trap, as I wrote here.

 Each team has its own way of doing things.
 That’s why collaboration is hard — even between two teams from the same organization.
 No one wants to share their secret sauce.